Piero Sansalvadore

-Piero Sansalvadore (born Turin, 1892; died Turin, 27 July 1955) was an Italian-born musician, writer, and artist who became a British citizen.
+Piero Sansalvadore (born Turin, 7 April 1892; died Turin, 27 July 1955) was an Italian-born musician, writer, and artist who became a British citizen.

 Biography

 Early life

 Little is known about Sansalvadore's early life.
 He started to learn the violin at the age of 7 years and when he was 17, began to compose music.
 A composition for violin and piano is recorded in the Italian National Library.

 First World War and inter-war period

 Sansalvadore fought during World War I and was injured in the head and legs.
 While he was recovering from a nervous breakdown after the war he started to paint, which became his vocation.
-In 1928 he transferred his studio from Turin to Venice, but in 1930 visited London for an exhibition of his paintings at the Claridge Gallery and remained in England.
-There he developed a different technique of painting in which he applied paint directly to small panels of bare wood with a palette knife.
+In 1928 he transferred his studio from Turin to Venice; in 1930, he visited London for an exhibition of his paintings at the Claridge Gallery and remained in England.
+There he developed a different technique of painting: applying paint directly to small panels of bare wood with a palette knife.